ajm01/devfile-stack-samples/jpa/README-minikube.md

 ## Introduction

-This scenario illustrates binding an odo managed Java MicroServices JPA application to an in-cluster operater managed PostgreSQL Database in the minikube environment.
+This scenario illustrates binding an odo managed Java MicroServices JPA application to an in-cluster Operater managed PostgreSQL Database in the minikube environment.

 ## What is odo?